-- 22. Courts support Parliament sovereignty: During the committee debate, Sir John Hayes MP suggested that through judicial review the judiciary was becoming an 'alternative source of power', trespassing on Parliament's territory as the UK's sovereign lawmaker. - a.
+- 20. Courts' role is to support Parliament sovereignty: During the committee debate, it was claimed that through judicial review the judiciary was becoming an 'alternative source of power', trespassing on Parliament's territory as the UK's sovereign lawmaker. - 21.
 This analysis conflates executive and parliamentary power.
 Whilst the judiciary does indeed act as a check on the executive by requiring the executive to obey the law as set by Parliament, the courts have no power to review the legality of an Act of Parliament or set aside any decision made by Parliament.
-The courts have no power to be a challenger to Parliament. - b.
-A judge's role in judicial review is to uphold the will of Parliament as expressed in a statute, ensuring that public bodies and government ministers exercise their powers within the law As Lord Reed, President of the UK Supreme Court, put it: - i.
+The courts have no power to be a challenger to Parliament; indeed, when courts act as a check on the executive, they do so to enforce the will of Parliament. - 22.
+A judge's role in judicial review is to uphold the will of Parliament as expressed in a statute, ensuring that public bodies and government ministers exercise their powers within the law As Lord Reed, President of the UK Supreme Court, put it:

 "In declaring [an executive act] to be invalid...the court is upholding the supremacy of Parliament over the Executive.
-That is because the court is preventing a member of the Executive from making an order which is outside the scope of the power which Parliament has given him or her by means of the statute concerned."
-R (Public Law Project) v Lord Chancellor [2016] UKSC 39 - c.
-In their review, IRAL found no evidence of judges stepping into the political realm, asserting that Government and Parliament 'can be confident that the courts will respect institutional boundaries in exercising their inherent powers to review the legality of government action.'
-5 - 23.
+That is because the court is preventing a member of the Executive from making an order which is outside the scope of the power which Parliament has given him or her by means of the statute concerned." - R (Public Law Project) v Lord Chancellor [2016] UKSC 39

+- 23. Moreover, in their review, IRAL found no evidence of judges stepping into the political realm, asserting that Government and Parliament 'can be confident that the courts will respect institutional boundaries in exercising their inherent powers to review the legality of government action. - 24.
 Low volume of judicial review: The Government's assertion made throughout the Bill's Second Reading and in Committee Stage was that there is an increase in litigation that crosses over into political terrain.
-This claim is not born out by the evidence. - a.
-There are in fact relatively few judicial reviews brought every year; around 1,000 claims are granted permission.
-The number of judicial reviews is declining on the Government's own statistics.
-There are a handful of cases that the Government refers
+This claim is not born out by the evidence.